 UML provides a standard notation for many types of diagrams which can be roughly divided into three main groups: behavior diagrams, interaction diagrams, and structure diagrams.

 The creation of UML was originally motivated by the desire to standardize the disparate notational systems and approaches to software design.
-It was developed at Rational Software in 1994โ€“1995, with further development led by them through 1996.
+It was developed at Rational Software in 1994–1995, with further development led by them through 1996.

-In 1997, UML was adopted as a standard by the Object Management Group (OMG), and has been managed by this organization ever since.
+In 1997, UML was adopted as a standard by the Object Management Group (OMG) and has been managed by this organization ever since.
 In 2005, UML was also published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) as the ISO/IEC 19501 standard.
 Since then the standard has been periodically revised to cover the latest revision of UML.

-In software engineering, most practitioners do not use UML, but instead produce informal hand drawn diagrams; these diagrams, however, often include elements from UML.:โ€Š536โ€Š
+In software engineering, most practitioners do not use UML, but instead produce informal hand drawn diagrams; these diagrams, however, often include elements from UML.: 536

-UML has been evolved since the second half of the 1990s and has its roots in the object-oriented programming methods developed in the late 1980s and early 1990s.
+UML has evolved since the second half of the 1990s and has its roots in the object-oriented programming methods developed in the late 1980s and early 1990s.
 The timeline (see image) shows the highlights of the history of object-oriented modeling methods and notation.

-It is originally based on the notations of the Booch method, the object-modeling technique (OMT) and object-oriented software engineering (OOSE), which it has integrated into a single language.
+It is originally based on the notations of the Booch method, the object-modeling technique (OMT), and object-oriented software engineering (OOSE), which it has integrated into a single language.

-Rational Software Corporation hired James Rumbaugh from General Electric in 1994 and after that the company became the source for two of the most popular object-oriented modeling approaches of the day: Rumbaugh's object-modeling technique (OMT) and Grady Booch's method.
+Rational Software Corporation hired James Rumbaugh from General Electric in 1994 and after that, the company became the source for two of the most popular object-oriented modeling approaches of the day: Rumbaugh's object-modeling technique (OMT) and Grady Booch's method.
 They were soon assisted in their efforts by Ivar Jacobson, the creator of the object-oriented software engineering (OOSE) method, who joined them at Rational in 1995.

-Under the technical leadership of those three (Rumbaugh, Jacobson and Booch), a consortium called the UML Partners was organized in 1996 to complete the Unified Modeling Language (UML) specification, and propose it to the Object Management Group (OMG) for standardization.
-The partnership also contained additional interested parties (for example HP, DEC, IBM and Microsoft).
+Under the technical leadership of those three (Rumbaugh, Jacobson, and Booch), a consortium called the UML Partners was organized in 1996 to complete the Unified Modeling Language (UML) specification and propose it to the Object Management Group (OMG) for standardization.
+The partnership also contained additional interested parties (for example HP, DEC, IBM, and Microsoft).
 The UML Partners' UML 1.0 draft was proposed to the OMG in January 1997 by the consortium.
-During the same month the UML Partners formed a group, designed to define the exact meaning of language constructs, chaired by Cris Kobryn and administered by Ed Eykholt, to finalize the specification and integrate it with other standardization efforts.
+During the same month, the UML Partners formed a group, designed to define the exact meaning of language constructs, chaired by Cris Kobryn and administered by Ed Eykholt, to finalize the specification and integrate it with other standardization efforts.
 The result of this work, UML 1.1, was submitted to the OMG in August 1997 and adopted by the OMG in November 1997.

-After the first release a task force was formed to improve the language, which released several minor revisions, 1.3, 1.4, and 1.5.
+After the first release, a task force was formed to improve the language, which released several minor revisions, 1.3, 1.4, and 1.5.

 The standards it produced (as well as the original standard) have been noted as being ambiguous and inconsistent.